Skip to content

 Tangie

-Tangie is a Sativa-dominant strain hybrid that boasts minor percentages of California Orange and Skunk #1.
+Tangie is a Sativa-dominant hybrid strain that boasts minor percentages of California Orange and Skunk #1.
 While this hybrid is loved for its sweet, tangerine flavor, it can also be used to reap its euphoric and relaxing effects.

-Popular since its creation in 1995, Tangie is an award-winning new strain that encourages creativity and promotes focus
+Popular since its creation in 1995, Tangie is an award-winning new strain that encourages creativity and promotes focus.

 Girl Scout Cookies